 Overwhelmingly, there was lack of access to information for persons with disabilities related to COVID-19.
-This included lack of information in native sign languages, Braille, easy read and other alternative formats.
+This included lack of information in national sign languages, Braille, easy read and other alternative formats.
 In some places, information did not reach communities in rural and remote settings, which impacted indigenous peoples, refugees, and persons in institutions, impacting older persons and persons with disabilities in these communities.

-The role of organizations of persons with disabilities
+The role of organisations of persons with disabilities

-To address lack of information and other gaps in government services, organizations of persons with disabilities (DPOs) stepped in and played a role to address gaps in government services.
-Many DPOs became sources of information, were raising awareness with their members and providing accessible materials in different formats.
+To address lack of information and other gaps in government services, organisations of persons with disabilities (OPDs) stepped in and played a role to address gaps in government services.
+Many OPDs became sources of information, were raising awareness with their members and providing accessible materials in different formats.

-In many countries, governments provided sign language interpretation and captioning for COVID news briefings, but not always consistently.
-Often these services were put in place as a result of Deaf community and DPOled advocacy and in sometimes with support from international organizations.
+In many countries, governments provided sign language interpretation and live captions for COVID news briefings, but not always consistently.
+Often these services were put in place as a result of deaf community and OPD-led advocacy and sometimes with support from international organisations (take out "in" before sometimes).